 Assistive Technology (AT) is technology used to improve functional capabilities of students with disabilities.
 This course teaches a collaborative team model for assessing an individual student's need for AT.
 Topics include the use of Education Tech Points, the SETT Framework, Framing the Question, Environmental Assessment, and Evaluation of Effectiveness.
 The focus is on team-based assessment for children with disabilities in school programs.
 However, the content regarding assistive technology assessment is applicable to all ages.

 This class offers three graduate credits through Portland State University for $400.
 All class materials are included in the cost of the class.
-The Term begins September 29, 2014.
+Class Registrations materials will be available Fall,2012.

 This class offers three graduate credits through Portland State University for $400.00.
 All class materials are included in the cost of the class.
-The term begins January, 2015.
+Registration materials available Winter, 2013.